nialldmarsh/Summeriser/README.md

    ```

 2. **Configure Settings**:
-   Adjust the `config.yml` file as needed to set parameters like the number of incidents, selected summarizers, and evaluation metrics.
+   Adjust the `config.yml` file as needed to set parameters like the number of incidents, selected summarizers, evaluation metrics, and enable duration tracking.

 3. **Run the Summarization Process**:
    Execute the main script to start summarizing incidents and evaluating the results: